ericmay33/ASL-Robot/README.md

 ## Forward-kinematics evaluation tool

 The `src.fk_tool` module is a standalone offline utility that validates and visualizes signs *without* touching the robot.
-It ports Prof. LaMack's MATLAB `PlotRobotLinks` reference into Python with a 5-DOF chain per arm: shoulder swing → shoulder abduction → elbow flexion → wrist flexion → wrist pronation, using 4×4 homogeneous transformation matrices.
+It implements a 5-DOF chain per arm: shoulder swing → shoulder abduction → elbow flexion → wrist flexion → wrist pronation, using 4×4 homogeneous transformation matrices.

 ### Subcommands